-Good morning, this is Kelly Coughlin, CEO of Bank Bosun, hope everybody is doing well.
+Good morning, this is Kelly Coughlin, CEO of EveryDayCPA.com, hope everybody is doing well.

 You know, dealing with the IRS for a business or a personal tax resolution can be a challenging endeavor.
 Today we are going to talk about Business Tax Resolution.
 We are going to focus on tax liability resolution, that is, resolution of a business tax liability after the IRS has notified you of an amount due.

 With that, I have on the line, William D. McConnaughy.
-He is a former IRS Revenue agent, beware, and has a Masters in taxation and is a CPA.
+He is a former IRS Revenue Agent (beware!), has a Master’s in taxation, and is a CPA.
 So, he has got insider knowledge about how the IRS personnel think, or don’t think, what pressures they are under and how to work with them successfully.

 Kelly: So, I think, Bill, you are on the line.
 Let’s talk about business liability, tax liability.
 I like things in threes and fives so let’s talk about the top five tax liability categories that you end up working on for businesses or the events that created it.
 Is it, you know, the long term capital gains and you get this big tax liability?
 Is it an audit?
 I assume that employment tax withholding for compensation, that’s one of those things that you can’t do too much with, I would imagine, because that’s one of the most egregious events, right, that’s created but give me like top five things that you work on like for businesses.